DanNduati/Flask-blog/README.md

 Flask blog  is a simple blog using Flask and Python.This is a learning project which follows the tutorial of [Corey Schafer][corey] on Youtube.

 # Features!
-  - Blogspot website with multiple users
   - Create, update and delete posts
-  - Unique id for each post and user
+  - Sqlite database
-  - Users can change their profile picture
+  - Users can update their profile picture
   - Filtered pages for each user and their posts
   - Sengrid email api for password reset
-  - Structred with flask blueprint
+  - Structured with flask blueprint

 ### Usage
 Install dependencies